kaleguy/ang-demo/README.md

 with a few enhancements.

 The files added for calendar functionality are all ES6 files, with an .es6 extension.
-The corresponding .js files are complied files.
+The corresponding .js files are compiled files (using babel-cli).

 ## Prerequisites